qinghaoh/qinghaoh.github.io/_posts/2022-08-29-system-design.markdown

 * add each server on the circle multiple times
 * Jump Hash algorithm (Google)
 * Proportional Hash (Yahoo!)

 Possible problem: hot shard

 Hot partition solution:
-* include event time to the parition key
+* Include event time to the parition key
 * Split hot parition into more partitions
 * Dedicated parition for popular items